lorenzoinnocenti/WaveletDenoising/README.md

 # waveletdenoising

-Small set of functions to denoise an image by applying one of the thecniques of wavelet shrinking.
+Small set of functions to denoise an image by applying one of the thecniques of wavelet shrinking (bayes shrink, visu shrink).